After the accident/injury, what's next?

 There are several areas of law that deal with occupier’s liability: the Occupier’s Liability Act, also known as (“OLA”), Trespass to Property Act, provincial and federal statutes concerning a government property’s operational maintenance, and social host liability case law.
 Knowing which laws and limitations apply to the accident that caused your injury can be confusing.

-If you or a loved one has suffered an injury on someone else’s property due to their negligence, Gluckstein Personal Injury Lawyers can be counted on to guide you through this challenging time.
+If you or a loved one has suffered an injury on someone else’s property due to their negligence, Gluckstein Lawyers can be counted on to guide you through this challenging time.
 With expertise in occupier’s liability cases, our knowledgeable, experienced, and trusted advocates are ready to help you make a claim for the compensation you deserve.

 When is a property owner/occupier liable for a person’s injuries?